Mominahabibi19/Lab1Reports/Lab1Report.md

 ## cat command with a path to a file as an argument
 ![Image](catwfile.png)

-* The working directory was /lecture1 when the cd command with a path to a file as an argument was run.
+* The working directory was home when the cat command with a path to a file as an argument was run.

-* I got this output because the cd command is used to change the current directory to the other directory that we want, so README is not a directory.
+* I got this output because the cat command is used to show the content of a file, so it showed me the content of README file.

-* The output is an error because README is a file, not a directory.
+* The output is not an error.